A: It's not really known how long DVDs will last,

 Q: Will you take my old machine as payment?

-A: Some video recorders will be taken as part or even occasionally
+Some video recorders will be taken as part or even occasionally full

-full payment for a transfer.
-Mainly I am interested in Betamax models
+payment for a transfer.
+Mainly I am interested in Betamax models such

 models, I may be interested in almost any video recorder which is not

-such as Digital 8 and miniDV models from Sony.
-Most video recorders can
+exceptions such as Digital 8 and miniDV models from Sony.
+Most video

 A: Tapes recorded on equipment intended for use abroad will be